Paschal Donohoe, TD

 Paschal was appointed Minister for Finance, Public Expenditure & Reform on 14 June 2017.
-He previously served as Minister of Public Expenditure and Reform from 6 May 2016.
-He previously served as Minister of Transport, Tourism and Sport from July 2014 to May 2016..
-He was the Minister of State for European Affairs at the Department of the Taoiseach and Foreign Affairs and Trade from July 2013 to July 2014.
-He was elected to the Dail in February 2011 and was previously elected to Seanad Eireann in 2007 where he was the Fine Gael Seanad Spokesperson on Transport.
+He previously served as Minister of Public Expenditure and Reform from May 6, 2016 to June 27, 2020.
+He previously served as Minister of Transport, Tourism and Sport from July 2014 to May 2016.
+He was the Minister of State for European Affairs at the Departments of the Taoiseach and Foreign Affairs and Trade from July 2013 to July 2014.
+He was elected to the Dáil in February 2011, and was previously elected to Seanad Éireann in 2007, where he was the Fine Gael Seanad Spokesperson on Transport.

 News & Statements

-Budget 2018 Statement of the Minister for Finance and Public Expenditure and Reform Mr. Paschal Donohoe T.D.
+Budget Statement of the Minister for Finance and Public Expenditure and Reform, Mr. Paschal Donohoe T.D.